 Having a clear strategy in place is crucial for success.
-For example, floating your business might be the best option if you want to grow the business by acquisition in the future, but other ways of raising finance can be quicker and more cost-effective ways of raising capital.
+For example, floating your business might be the best option if you want to grow the business by acquisition in the future, but other ways of raising finance can be quicker and more cost-effective.

 You need to think through the company's objectives and your own personal objectives.
 For example, if you plan to retire and pass your business to your family, you need to consider issues such as whether your children are really the best people to run the business.
 You may need legal advice to help you manage conflicts between your personal objectives and responsibilities as a director.

 A business plan is essential for any kind of corporate finance activity, from corporate financing to acquisitions or planning your business exit.
 The plan helps crystallise your thoughts and provide evidence for any backers whose support you need.
 The further in advance you can plan, the easier it is to make the most of different options, particularly in areas such as tax planning and grooming your business for sale.